 LEWISBURG, Pa. — Snorkeling in Savannah Bay off the coast of Virgin Gorda, British Virgin Islands, Bucknell University economics major Alison Bianco, Class of '13, noticed a school of small yellow fish containing one that looked a little different: It had a blue head and black-and-white stripes, and it appeared to be the leader.

-"No, that's the blue-headed wrasse," said Evans.
+"No, that's the blue-headed wrasse," said Capaldi.
 "Those are the sequential hermaphrodites I was telling you about.
 That one's the male — if you took it away, one of the females would assume the body plan and gonads of the male."

 "Wow," said Bianco, "'Finding Nemo' really messed me up."

-Bianco was one of 28 students that traveled to the Caribbean with Professor Evans and Mitch Chernin, professor of biology, for two weeks this summer for Tropical Marine Biology, a course designed to fill a life sciences requirement for non-biology majors.
-The course's primary objective is to give students an appreciation of the complex interactions of the organisms in a coral reef, including the coral, fish and algae, said Evans.
+Bianco was one of 28 students that traveled to the Caribbean with Professor Capaldi and Mitch Chernin, professor of biology, for two weeks this summer for Tropical Marine Biology, a course designed to fill a life sciences requirement for non-biology majors.
+The course's primary objective is to give students an appreciation of the complex interactions of the organisms in a coral reef, including the coral, fish and algae, said Capaldi.

-The course begins on campus, where Chernin and Evans teach students how to keep field journals — descriptions of the field sites; reports on weather, water and sky conditions; data on the corals, fish and algae they see; and personal narratives about their impressions and experiences.
+The course begins on campus, where Chernin and Capaldi teach students how to keep field journals — descriptions of the field sites; reports on weather, water and sky conditions; data on the corals, fish and algae they see; and personal narratives about their impressions and experiences.

 The group spent the first half of the course in the U.S. Virgin Islands at Cinnamon Bay, St. John, where they snorkeled among different types of reefs for about five hours a day.
 The students took notes on underwater slates, later transferring the data and observations into their field journals.